printerboi/spear-viewer-supplementary-material/Scripts/README.md

 ## Structure

-The script submodule is seperated into the following two files:
+The script submodule is separated into the following two files:

 - **runner.py**: Python script to execute a set of tasks repeatedly and measure the used energy for each repetition.
-Will yield a `result.csv`containing the calculated energy per repetition for each given task.
+Will yield a `result.csv` containing the calculated energy per repetition for each given task.
-- **parser.py**: Python script to parse a given `result.csv` yielding a pyplot GUI with a boxplot and JSON output to stdout containing the calculated average for each task and the corresponding standard deviation.
+- **parser.py**: Python script to parse a given `result.csv` yielding a pyplot GUI with a box plot and JSON output to stdout containing the calculated average for each task and the corresponding standard deviation.

 ## Installation

-To use the scripts make sure python 3 is installed.
+To use the scripts, make sure python 3 is installed.
 We used python `3.12.7`.
-Make sure `matplotlib` is installed and you are using an Intel CPU with a architecture as recent as the Sandy-bridge architecture as the RAPL registers are only available on some CPUs (See a list of architectures [here](https://web.eece.maine.edu/~vweaver/projects/rapl/rapl_support.html))
+Make sure `matplotlib` is installed, and you are using an Intel CPU with an architecture as recent as the Sandy-bridge architecture, as the RAPL registers are only available on some CPUs (See a list of architectures [here](https://web.eece.maine.edu/~vweaver/projects/rapl/rapl_support.html))

 ## Execution

-To execute the scripts use the following explanations:
+To execute the scripts, use the following explanations:

 ### runner.py